 The following tables present selected historical consolidated financial data of Worldpay as of and for the fiscal years ended December 31, 2018, 2017, 2016, 2015 and 2014.
-The selected historical consolidated financial data as of December 31, 2018 and 2017, and for the years ended December 31, 2018 and 2016, have been derived from Worldpay's audited consolidated financial statements and accompanying notes for the year ended December 31, 2018 contained in Worldpay's Annual Report on Form 10-K for the year ended December 31, 2018, filed with the SEC on February 26, 2019, which is incorporated by reference herein.
+The selected historical consolidated financial data as of December 31, 2018 and 2017, and for the years ended December 31, 2018, 2017 and 2016, have been derived from Worldpay's audited consolidated financial statements and accompanying notes for the year ended December 31, 2018 contained in Worldpay's Annual Report on Form 10-K for the year ended December 31, 2018, filed with the SEC on February 26, 2019, which is incorporated by reference herein.
 The selected historical consolidated financial data as of December 31, 2016, 2015 and 2014, and for the years ended December 31, 2015 and 2014, have been derived from Worldpay's audited consolidated financial statements for such years and accompanying notes, which are not incorporated by reference herein.

+The selected historical consolidated financial data as of March 31, 2019 and 2018, and for the three months ended March 31, 2019 and 2018, have been derived from Worldpay's unaudited consolidated financial statements and accompanying notes contained in Worldpay's Quarterly Report on Form 10-Q for the quarter ended March 31, 2019, which is incorporated by reference herein.
+The unaudited selected financial data for Worldpay as of March 31, 2018 have been derived from Worldpay's unaudited condensed consolidated financial statements and accompanying notes contained in Worldpay's Quarterly Report on Form 10-Q for the quarter ended March 31, 2018, which are not incorporated by reference herein.
 The information set forth below is only a summary.
 You should read the following information together with Worldpay's consolidated financial statements and accompanying notes and the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained in Worldpay's Annual Report on Form 10-K for the year ended December 31, 2018, filed with the SEC on February 26, 2019, which is incorporated by reference herein, and in Worldpay's other reports filed with the SEC.
 Worldpay's historical consolidated financial information may not be indicative of the future performance of Worldpay or the combined company.
-For more information, see "Where You Can Find More Information" beginning on page [●].
+For more information, see "Where You Can Find More Information" beginning on page 230.